Transform the Future of Plant-Based Nutrition

 By the end of the program, the graduate should be able to:

-• Demonstrate grasp of the science of nutrients essential to analyze the role of plant foods in supporting and optimizing human health and longevity
+• Demonstrate the science of nutrients essential to analyze the role of plant foods in supporting and optimizing human health and longevity

 • Employ research skills to interpret data on nutrition and apply it to health promotion and intake requirements across the life cycle

-• Develop evidence-based food guidance for plant-centered eating for optimizing health and preventing disease
+• Develop evidence-based food guidance for plant-centered eating for optimal health and prevent disease

 • Communicate nutrition concepts effectively to individuals and populations